OtavioBernardes/lambda-notifier/README.md

 </p>

 ## :question: About
-The lambda-notifier is a project that uses AWS resources to enable the subscription to a newsletter and automate the email notifications.
+The Lambda-Notifier project utilizes AWS resources to provide a comprehensive solution for newsletter subscription and automated email notifications.
+It comprises two lambdas integrated with an API Gateway.
+One route enables users to register for the newsletter, while the other route allows scheduling the dispatch of messages to all subscribers of the newsletter.

 ## :gear: Technologies